The Most Common Mobile Phone Scams & How to Avoid Them

 These usually occur after a new mobile phone has recently been purchased.
 Scammers will call claiming to be associated with the company from where you purchased your phone.
 They will then offer to sell you insurance for it.
 Worst-case scenario, you won’t actually get any phone insurance.

 Always ask for credentials including a return phone number.
 Never disclose any financial or even identifying information over the phone, especially when it is not you that has initiated the call.

 These are exactly what they sound like, scammers will hold your phone ransom until they receive a payment.
 While surfing the web on your mobile phone your phone will freeze then a screen will appear.
-You will see an official looking message claiming that your phone is frozen due to violation of laws.
-In order to use your phone again you will have to pay a “fine” that will need to be deposited into a debit account.
+You will see an official-looking message claiming that your phone is frozen due to a violation of laws.
+In order to use your phone again, you will have to pay a “fine” that will need to be deposited into a debit account.

 To avoid this happening to you, be careful of what you download on your phone and only download apps from your phone’s branded app store.
 Avoid downloading apps directly from sites that bypass the phone’s apps store.
 When using public Wi-Fi avoid accessing your bank accounts and other important personal accounts.
-Public Wi-Fi has reduced security to enable public access and is therefore the most vulnerable to hacking attempt.
+Public Wi-Fi has reduced security to enable public access and is, therefore, the most vulnerable to a hacking attempt.